jbaek7023/Stylee/README.md

 - I'm going to build 15 mobile apps for the next 5 years to improve my Django, React, JavaScript, Python skills.

-- Experience with a scalable systems using Chef and Jenkins.
+- Experience with a scalable systems with Chef, Jenkins, and Docker.
+I think DevOps is like a magic.

 - Learn more about low-level system design stuff: RPC, Load Balancer and so on.
 I know how it works.